WLTQ (AM): WSC Talk

 Clear Channel changed the AM station's call sign to WSCC (though the station was known as WSC).
 Its format flipped to talk radio in 1999 and it carried many of the nationally syndicated talk shows from co-owned Premiere Networks.
 The station moved from 18th to 16th place.

 By 2002, WSC was beating rival talk station 1250 WTMA with 25-54 listeners in the early afternoon, thanks to carrying The Rush Limbaugh Show.
 WSC had taken the program from WTMA, since it was syndicated by Premiere Networks.
 But WTMA was the clear winner in other time slots.

-In 2004, the call letters changed to WLTQ.
+In 2004, the call letters changed to WLTQ after another Clear Channel station in Milwaukee changed its format from soft AC (with the "LT" standing for "light"), to an adult hits format as WQBW (that station is currently known as WRNW), with Clear Channel placing them on 730 AM in Charleston to prevent a competitor from re-using them.
 The station began airing liberal-leaning progressive talk shows from Air America Radio.
 Programs included Morning Sedition and The Majority Report.
 It also carried The Stephanie Miller Show and The Ed Schultz Show from the Jones Radio Network.
 AM 730 used the branding "Progressive 730".